-Socio-cultural factors, poor living conditions and ignorance were heavily emphasized in the report, but these, in effect, were largely class judgements which tended to blame the victims for their own plight.
-Among the things considered predisposing to infection were poor nutrition, over-crowding, poor sanitation, dirty personal habits and the cultural practice of eating from unclean vessels and passing such vessels from mouth to mouth, as well as the habit of sharing tobacco pipes (particularly among the Sioux) and wind musical instruments.
-"Infection through these last named sources is amply proven by the finding of numerous tubercle bacilli in most of the mouthpieces of the musical instruments examined on the expedition."
-(Hrdlička, 1909:29) Regarding the question of a greater susceptibility to tuberculosis among Indians, Hrdlička (1909:31) said: "Doubtless much of what now appears to be greater racial susceptibility is a result of other conditions, particularly greater opportunities for infection and malnutrition."
+Socio-cultural factors, poor living conditions and ignorance, were heavily emphasized in the report, but these, in effect, were largely class judgements which tended to blame the victims for their plight.
+Among the things considered predisposing to infection were poor nutrition, overcrowding, poor sanitation, dirty personal habits and the cultural practice of eating from unclean vessels and passing such vessels from mouth to mouth, as well as the habit of sharing tobacco pipes (particularly among the Sioux) and wind musical instruments.

+Infection through these last named sources is amply proven by the finding of numerous tubercle bacilli in most of the mouthpieces of the musical instruments examined on the expedition.
+(Hrdlicka, 1909:29)

+Regarding the question of a greater susceptibility to tuberculosis among Indians, Hrdlicka (1909:31) said:

+Doubtless much of what now appears to be greater racial susceptibility is a result of other conditions, particularly greater opportunities for infection and malnutrition.

 On the same subject, Emil Bogen said:

-"Well reasoned material concludes that environment and education rather than genetic factors are responsible for apparent differences in racial susceptibilities.
-If these findings can be generally confirmed, efforts against the environmental factors in the spread of tuberculosis may continue without fear of the hypothetical biological phenomena of racial and inherited susceptibility to the disease which have been conjured up to condemn such activities and justify neglect."
-(Bogen, 1932) RACISM AND TUBERCULOSIS SOCIAL BARRIERS TO UNDERSTANDING Much valuable information regarding tuberculosis among Canadian Indians is provided by R.G.
-Ferguson, who was for many years Medical Superintendent of the tuberculosis Sanatorium at Fort Qu'Appelle, Saskatchewan, and Director of Medical Services, Saskatchewan Anti-tuberculosis League.
+Well reasoned material concludes that environment and education rather than genetic factors are responsible for apparent differences in racial susceptibilities.

+If these findings can be generally confirmed, efforts against the environmental factors in the spread of tuberculosis may continue without fear of the hypothetical biological phenomena of racial and inherited susceptibility to the disease which have been conjured up to condemn such activities and justify neglect.
+(Bogen, 1932)

+RACISM AND TUBERCULOSIS: SOCIAL BARRIERS TO UNDERSTANDING

+Much valuable information regarding tuberculosis among Canadian Indians is provided by R. G. Ferguson, who was for many years Medical Superintendent of the tuberculosis Sanatorium at Fort Qu'Appelle, Saskatchewan, and Director of Medical Services, Saskatchewan Anti-tuberculosis League.
 His publications on the subject of tuberculosis were extensive.
-They reflect the status of the knowledge of the disease at that particular point in time, the on-going search for solutions, as well as attitudes and prejudices associated with the problem.
-The language of his 1938 study entitled Tuberculosis Among the Indians of the Great Canadian Plains is dated, bigoted and, in some instances almost naive.
-Ferguson speaks of the Indians as if they were subhuman types, saying, for example, "like all other carnivora".
-His judgements were superficial and generally unfair.
+They reflect the status of the knowledge of the disease at that particular point in time, the ongoing search for solutions, as well as attitudes and prejudices associated with the problem.
+The language of his 1938 study entitled Tuberculosis Among the Indians of the Great Canadian Plains is dated, bigoted, and, in some instances, almost naive.